-Despite the validity of their warnings, we cannot let the conservative nature of the authors’ response impart a negative inclination that prevents us from recognizing a revolution when it does occur.
-Perhaps, this generation is not radically different from the past in terms of cognitive capacities.
-However, AI might soon prove to be a bigger break from the past than any innovation in education since the invention of writing.
-Some scholars predict that, as AI begins to “hyper personalize” education, it will detect student characteristics and tailor education to meet them more effectively than we had previously dreamed possible.
-An intelligent tutoring system could mine databases of student interactions to identify a “stereotype” profile that it refines with every interaction (Engelbrecht & Borba, 2023).
-Offering just the right amount of hints and encouragement, it could promote “productive struggle” without leading to dead ends (National Council of Teachers of Mathematics, n.d.).
-While caution with respect to new cognitive capacities has been warranted, we must keep an open mind to the possibility that revolutions are possible in other realms.
+While these warnings have validity, we cannot let the authors’ conservative stance prevent us from recognizing a real revolution when it does occur.
+This generation may not be radically different in terms of cognitive capacities, but AI may bring the most significant shift in education since the invention of writing.
+Some scholars predict that AI will “hyper-personalize” education by detecting student characteristics and tailoring education to meet their needs more effectively than we ever imagined.
+Intelligent tutoring systems could mine databases of student interactions to identify “stereotype” profiles that are refined with every interaction (Engelbrecht & Borba, 2023), offering just the right support to promote “productive struggle” without leading to dead ends (National Council of Teachers of Mathematics, n.d.).
+While caution regarding new cognitive capacities is justified, we must remain open to the possibility of revolutions in other areas.

 c.
 Reflect upon the ramifications of the article in terms of your pedagogy, curriculum, policy, or some other focus within your specific context (maximum 250 words)

 Proponents of the digital native/multitasking mentality fall prey to the “hands-on without being minds on” mistake common to all “activity-focused” instruction (Wiggins & McTighe, 2005, p.
 16).
 Such activities lead nowhere intellectually, because they are not purposefully directed at an important concept; they identify learning with the activity (Wiggins & McTighe, 2005).
-The proponents succumb to this error, because they believe that the mind part (cognitive skills and architecture) has already been delivered to the students; thus, they fixate on finding a method that resonates with the students.
-The resulting lesson might prove engaging, but there is no guarantee it engaged students about any concepts of lasting value.
-Instead, teachers should begin by asking what “enduring understandings” their students’ mathematical survival depends upon (Wiggins & McTighe, 2005, p.
-17).
-Last of all, they can ask what activity best equips students to garner the desired knowledge (Wiggins & McTighe, 2005).
-Given the power of technology to kindle conceptual understanding through experimentation on infinitely malleable mathematical representations, I expect a growing number of my lessons to be delivered via technology.
-However, the choice of vehicle for my lesson only arises after I have determined its destination.
+This mindset assumes students already possess the necessary cognitive skills, prompting proponents to find methods that engage them.
+While lessons may be engaging, they often fail to convey concepts of lasting value.
+Instead, teachers should prioritize the “enduring understandings” essential to their students’ mathematical survival and determine what activity best equips them to gain the desired knowledge (Wiggins & McTighe, 2005).
+Given the power of technology to kindle conceptual understanding through experimentation on infinitely malleable mathematical representations, I anticipate using it more in my lessons.
+However, I choose the vehicle only after determining its destination.

-In addition to how these myths reflect on my lesson design, the authors’ other salient points also apply directly to my math class in a lower SES high school.
-When considering new techniques, I must ensure that research has validated their foundations and efficacy lest myths like “digital natives” (Kirschner & Bruyckere, 2017, p.
-136) could infiltrate my classroom and lead us on a journey to nowhere, wasting the scarce time that I have with them.
-Given that many of my students lack digital literacy, I must teach them how to make technology productive and alert them to how technology can undermine their efforts.
-In particular, since technology can encourage multitasking, I must teach my students the importance of focus in every career and how they can strengthen that mental muscle.
-I must also know when to put the technology away, so it is not a distraction (Kirschner & Bruyckere, 2017, p.
+The authors’ key points also apply to my math class in a lower SES high school.
+I must ensure any new techniques are research-backed, to avoid myths like “digital natives” (Kirschner & Bruyckere, 2017) and prevent wasting limited class time.
+Many of my students lack digital literacy, so I must teach them to use technology productive and recognize how it can undermine their efforts.
+Since technology encourages multitasking, I must teach my students the importance of focus in every career and help them develop this skill.
+I must also know when to set technology aside, to avoid distraction (Kirschner & Bruyckere, 2017, p.
 136).

 References